Part One: Making a Small Pouch in the Stomach

 Nearly 1% to 5% of people have serious or life-threatening complications, such as:

-The risk of complications is lower at centers that perform more than 100 weight loss surgeries per year.
-Deaths in the month following gastric bypass surgery are rare (about 0.2% to 0.5%, or less than one in 200 people) when the procedure is performed by a highly experienced surgeon.
+The risk of complications is lower at centers that do more than 100 weight loss surgeries per year.
+Deaths in the month following gastric bypass surgery are very rare (about 0.2% to 0.5%, or less than one in 200 people) when the procedure is done by a highly experienced surgeon.

-Other health problems can also occur as a result of the surgery.
-For example, the decrease in the absorption of nutrients like iron and calcium can cause anemia and osteoporosis.
-But taking nutritional supplements and getting blood tests can reduce this risk.
+Other health problems can also happen as a result of the surgery.
+For example, not absorbing as much of nutrients like iron and calcium can cause anemia and osteoporosis.
+But taking nutritional supplements and getting blood tests can make that less likely.